russell-n/apcommand/apcommand/accesspoints/atheros.rst

 Atheros
 =======
-.. currentmodule:: apcommand.accesspoints.atheros

 This is a module to hold controllers for Access Points with Atheros-based chipsets.
-It is based partially on :ref:`Aren's Code <arens-atheros>` and partially on the Atheross' shell scripts found in ``/etc/ath`` on the device.
+It is based partially on Aren's Code and partially on the Atheros' shell scripts found in ``/etc/ath`` on the device.

 Contents: